 You may also need an IDP even when the rules of the country do not require them.
 Florida recently passed and then rescinded a law requiring all non-US drivers to provide an IDP - but it was in place long enough for Car Rental companies to update their terms of rental to require one.
 So, even though the law has been withdrawn, some rental companies still insist on an IDP.

-Sadly. there are two types of IDP according to which treaty the country signed up to - the IDP 1949 is the most common.
+There are two types of IDP according to which treaty the country signed up to - the IDP 1949 is the most common.
+Some countries require the IDP 1968.

 You can apply for an IDP by in branch at selected Post Office branches.
-From February 2018 the AA and RAC are no longer permitted to issue IDP's.
+From February 2018 the AA and RAC were no longer permitted to issue IDPs.

 The IDP costs £5.50 plus postage/handling fees.